Steven Peebles: PRCA

 At the 2013 NFR, Peebles won rounds two and three.
 He narrowly missed winning the world title, finishing second to Kaycee Feild in both the aggregate and the world championship.

 Peebles' brother, David, joined the PRCA as a bareback rider in 2014.
 The brothers spent part of the season traveling together.

-In February 2014, Peebles won the San Antonio Stock Show and Rodeo in San Antonio, Texas.
-He went on to place first at the Wrangler Champions Challenge Rodeo in Rapid City, South Dakota, the Clark County Fair and Rodeo in Logandale, Nevada, the Fort Worth Stock Show and Rodeo, and the Central Point Wild Rouge Pro Rodeo in Oregon.
+In February 2014, Peebles won the San Antonio Stock Show & Rodeo in San Antonio, Texas.
+He went on to place first at the Wrangler Champions Challenge Rodeo in Rapid City, South Dakota, the Clark County Fair and Rodeo in Logandale, Nevada, the Fort Worth Stock Show & Rodeo, and the Central Point Wild Rouge Pro Rodeo in Oregon.
 Two days before he competed at the Cody Stampede in Cody, Wyoming, Peebles was kicked by a horse, leaving him with a "left eye nearly swollen shut."
 A few days later he won a round of the Calgary Stampede with an 87.5 point ride on Ragged Ann.
 He finished second overall at the Stampede, for the third time.
 He went on to win the RAM Columbia River Circuit Finals.
 At that event, his intermittent back pain returned.
 Peebles attributed it to his "right hip get[ting] out of line and pinch[ing] some nerves."

 Peebles entered the 2014 NFR second in the rankings, behind defending world champion Feild.
 For the second year in a row, Peebles won the second round of the NFR, this time with an 85-point ride on Right Spur.
 The win brought him to within $45,500 of Feild's total, giving him an outside shot to win the title.
 In the third round of the event, Peebles was injured when the horse bucked in the chute.
 This caused a compression fracture in his back, forcing him to withdraw from the competition and ending his hopes of displacing Feild.
 Although one doctor told Peebles he'd be lucky to walk again, Peebles recovered.

 The 2015 season began well.
 On June 26, Peebles won the Reno Rodeo for the first time, with an 83-point ride on Peppy Bound.
 By the end of June, Peebles was ranked 9th in the bareback riding standings.
 On July 2, 2015, he competed at a rodeo in Livingston, Montana.
 He won with an 86-point ride, but just after the buzzer he lost his hold and was bucked from the horse, landing flat on his back in the dirt.
 The fall broke several ribs, one of which sliced an artery.
 Blood began pooling in his chest cavity, slowly causing his lungs to collapse.
 Peebles was able to walk away unassisted, although in a great deal of pain.